In some cases, we earn commissions from affiliate links in our posts.

 Historically, a new series of Grantchester has always been accompanied by almost universal excitement.
 After the last season and the changing of the vicars, however, I suspect there will be more mixed feelings about the upcoming Season 5.
 Personally, I'm excited to see how the series continues now that new vicar Will Davenport has had a chance to get settled into the role.
 It's no longer about the departure of Sidney Chambers, and we can start to focus on the new normal for more than just a couple of episodes.

 When Does Season 5 of Grantchester Air, & Where Can I Watch It?

-In the UK, Series 5 of Grantchester will premiere on Friday, 10th January 2020 at 9pm on ITV.
+In the UK, Series 5 of Grantchester premiered on Friday, 10th January 2020 at 9pm on ITV.

-The series is expected to premiere in the US sometime during Summer 2020, though an exact air date hasn't been announced.
-We'll update this post when we get more details on the release date and streaming options.
+Grantchester is premiering in the US on Sunday, June 14th on MASTERPIECE.
+By the next day, you'll be able to watch it on the PBS Masterpiece channel on Amazon.
 Grantchester is a co-production between Kudos and MASTERPIECE on PBS, so we don't expect to see this one popping up somewhere else (not in the short-term, anyway).

 What's Happening in Season 5 of Grantchester?